-On general transactions, the tax rate of 10% shall be imposed on the supply of goods or services under the following circumstances:
+On general transactions, the effective VAT rate of 11% shall be imposed on the supply of goods or services under the following circumstances:

 - a.
 The tangible or intangible goods supplied are taxable goods - b.
 Import of taxable goods - c.
 Delivery of taxable services - d.
 Utilization of intangible goods from outside the customs area within the customs area - e.
 Supply is carried out within the customs area - f.
 Supply is conducted in the course of business or work of the firm concerned